Where to publish?

 Many research results are published in subscription-based journals.
 If you would like your results to be openly available to anyone, also outside higher education and research institutions, you should consider publishing in an Open Access channel.
-You can apply to HVL for financial support to cover expenses.
+You can apply to HVL for financial support to cover publication fees (APC).

 Beware of predatory publishers